 I'm teaching several courses on computer science at Politecnico di Torino.
 I have authored and co-authored more than 50 papers in international journals and conferences, in the areas of industrial communication systems, real-time networks, wireless networks, and clock synchronization protocols.
 I served as the Work-in-Progress Co-Chair of the 2018 edition of the IEEE International Workshop on Factory Communication Systems.

-I received the 2017 Best Paper Award of the IEEE TRANSACTIONS ON INDUSTRIAL INFORMATICS and the Best Paper Awards for the papers I presented at the 8th and 13th IEEE Workshops on Factory Communication Systems (WFCS 2010 and WFCS 2017).
+I received the 2017 Best Paper Award of the IEEE TRANSACTIONS ON INDUSTRIAL INFORMATICS and the Best Paper Awards for papers presented at the 8th, 13th and 15th IEEE Workshops on Factory Communication Systems (WFCS 2010, WFCS 2017, and WFCS 2019).